Finding Information During a Disaster

 Connect

 Volunteers are a critical part of a well-coordinated disaster recovery effort.
-To volunteer, visit our website and register on the volunteer database.
+To volunteer, please review the information below under “Serving During A Disaster” and take advantage of our user-friendly Volunteer Connect search which includes the ability to filter and sort by date, location and type of need.
 Please be patient and do not self-deploy – organizations will contact qualified volunteers as soon as possible.

 Food